Activist investor seeks seats on Ashland’s board

 Activist investment company Cruiser Capital Advisors has nominated four former chemical industry executives to serve on the board of specialty chemical maker Ashland Global Holdings.
-Cruiser says the nominees would assist Ashland managers in making the company more profitable.
+Cruiser says the nominees would help make Ashland more profitable.

-The other nominees are Allen Spizzo, the former chief financial officer of Hercules; Pat Gottschalk, a former Dow Chemical executive; and Carol S. Eicher, past CEO of Innocor and a former executive at Dow, DuPont, and Ashland.
+The others are Allen Spizzo, the former chief financial officer of Hercules; Pat Gottschalk, a former Dow Chemical executive; and Carol S. Eicher, past CEO of Innocor.

-Cruiser hasn’t divulged many particulars, as activist investors often do, about its desires for Ashland.
-Last year, Spizzo and Eicher joined the board of the plastics compounder A. Schulman after Cruiser accrued Schulman stock.
-LyondellBasell Industries later acquired Schulman for $2.3 billion.
+Cruiser hasn’t divulged many particulars about its desires for Ashland.
+However, last year, Spizzo and Eicher joined the board of the plastics compounder A. Schulman after Cruiser accrued Schulman stock.
+LyondellBasell Industries acquired Schulman soon thereafter.

 “Cruiser Capital wants to help ensure success by bringing world class executives to the board to support the efforts of Ashland’s transformation from a conglomerated holding company structure to a streamlined, pure-play, specialty chemical company,” the investor said in a letter to Ashland’s management.

-Ashland generated $3.7 billion in sales for the 12-month period ending in June.
-About two-thirds of its sales come from ingredients for markets such as personal care, nutrition, adhesives, coatings, and construction.
-Last year, the company bought the natural ingredients maker Pharmachem Laboratories for $660 million.

-Ashland points out that it has added five new directors to its board over the past three years.
-Moreover, it says it expects to achieve $120 million in cost savings by the end of next year.
+Ashland points out that it has added five new directors to its 11-person board over the past three years.
+One of them is former Rohm and Haas executive Jerome A. Peribere, who was nominated last year on Cruiser’s recommendation.
+Moreover, Ashland says it expects to achieve $120 million in cost savings by the end of next year.
+Analysts hold positive views of Ashland.
+For example, in a note to clients last month, Credit Suisse’s Christopher Parkinson remarked that “the Ashland bull thesis appears fully intact.”

 Join the conversation